keenanbarber/BIW_Game1/README.txt

 	[ audio_assignment ]
-			Asign the sounds that you defined in [ audio_files ] to different parts of the game.
+			Assign the sounds that you defined in [ audio_files ] to different parts of the game.

 						"button_press_sound": "sound_1"